The Ametros home office will be closed Christmas Eve (After 3PM EST) and Christmas Day (All Day)

 When do you need a Medicare Set Aside?

-1) • The claimant is a Medicare beneficiary and the total settlement amount is greater than $25,000.00; or
+1. The claimant is a Medicare beneficiary, and the settlement exceeds $25,000.

-An individual is eligible for Medicare after they turn 65 or they can be under the age of 65 but are receiving Social Security Disability Insurance (SSDI).
-There can also be exceptions to the rule in some settlement cases.
+Individuals are eligible for Medicare after age 65 or if under 65 and receiving Social Security Disability Insurance (SSDI), with exceptions in certain cases.

 Get Advice